lmoresco/OpenModelica/Compiler/VC7/README.txt

 RelaseStaticMico   - builds with mico linked statically

 The following environment variables must be set:
-MICOHOME
-ANTLRHOME
+OMDEV

-Currently the version of RML that is compiled in this solution is 2.2.2
+Currently the version of RML that is compiled in this solution is 2.3.6